vuetronex/cli/README.md

 Seeder Created: 132545626_products.js
 ```

-You will find the created page inside: `seeds`.
+You will find the created seeder inside: `seeds`.

 #### Running the Seeds